KarlEilebrecht/patterns-kompakt-code/src/test/java/de/calamanari/pk/singleton/README.md

 Multiglom Care Ltd. among other systems maintains a legacy application.
 Due to pressing legal requirements they need to add any kind of [ledger](https://en.wikipedia.org/wiki/Ledger) very quickly.

 The engineering department has identified the need for a tracing component that writes messages to a trace file.
-These messages can come from various locations (classes) in application logic.
+These messages can come from various locations (classes) in the application logic.

 It shall be ensured that (static) access is possible and the written messages won't corrupt each other when being appended to the file.
 Messages shall be written in the order they were produced.